jmoiron/jsonq/README.md

 obj, err := jq.Object("subobj")
 ```

-Missing keys, out of bounds indexes, and type failures are all returned in the
+Missing keys, out of bounds indexes, and type failures will return errors.
-error channels.
 For simplicity, integer keys (ie, {"0": "zero"}) are inaccessible
 by `jsonq` as integer strings are assumed to be array indexes.

 Suggestions/comments please tweet [@jmoiron](http://twitter.com/jmoiron)